Two Tucson veterans recall harrowing experiences on June 6, 1944

 The decorated veteran’s medals include four Bronze Stars, a Silver Star, a Bronze Arrowhead, and a World War II Victory medallion.

-After his honorable discharge in 1945, he returned to Pennsylvania to his wife, and went to work for a steel plant for 41 years, retiring in 1981.
-The couple were married for 70 years, and after her death in 2013, Adney moved to Tucson to be with his daughter.
+After his honorable discharge in 1945, he returned to Pennsylvania to his wife, and went to work in a steel plant for 41 years, retiring in 1981.
+The couple were married for 70 years, and after Mary Alice’s death in 2013, Adney moved to Tucson to be with his daughter.

 Both went to Normandy for the 45th and 60th anniversaries, traveling to Caen for the opening of the Caen Memorial Museum during the 45th commemoration.
 Adney set foot on all the beaches in the operation, bringing back sand from Omaha Beach that sits in a memorabilia jar on his nightstand.